 Transilvania Talent Lab (TTL) is looking to form and promote professionals in the film industry.
-The sixth edition of the workshop is dedicated to professionals involved in the management of a cinema hall and NGO representatives working together with public institutions to prepare the program of their local cinemas, coming from Romania and the Republic of Moldova.
+The seventh edition of the workshop is dedicated to exhibitors and NGO representatives coming from Romania and the Republic of Moldova, working together with public institutions to prepare the program of their local cinemas.

 Internationally acclaimed film professionals will guide the selected participants.